Making Choices

 10% of the other and 0

-implementation with your partner’s: do you get the same answer for all
+Compare your implementation with your partner’s.
+Do you get the same answer for all possible pairs of numbers?
+Remember to try out positive and negative numbers!

 Scripts with choices

 In the last lesson, we wrote a script that saved several plots to disk.
 It would nice if our script could be more flexible.
-Could we modify it so that it either saved the plots to disk or displayed them on screen?
-Could we do this in such a way to make it easy to change between the two behaviours?
-This is something that conditional statements allow us to do.

-We introduce a variable save_plots
+We can introduce a variable save_plots

-that we can set to
+that we can set

-either true
+to either true

 or false

-and modify our script so
+and modify our script

-that when save_plots = true
+so that when save_plots == true

-the plots are saved to disk,
+the plots are saved to

-and when save_plots = false
+disk, and when save_plots == false

-the plots are printed to the
+the plots are printed to

-screen.
+the screen.

 MATLAB

-% PLOT_DAILY_AVERAGE_OPTION Plots daily average, max and min inflammation across patients.
-If save_plots is set to
+% PLOT_PATIENT_INFLAMMATION_OPTION *Script* Plots daily average, max and min inflammation.

-% true, the figures are saved to disk.
-If save_plots is set to false, the figures are displayed on the screen.
+% If save_plots is set to false, the figures are displayed on the screen.

 % Load patient data

-patient_data = readmatrix('data/base/inflammation-01.csv');
+patient_data = readmatrix("data/base/inflammation-01.csv");

 if save_plots == true